 Student Learning Outcomes

-In the Medical Laboratory Science major, students will:
+In the Medical Laboratory Science Upward Mobility program, students will:

 - Apply principles of management that include administrative methodologies and assessment to clinical laboratory practice.